 It’s no secret that every bride and groom wants amazing photography to share with friends and family, as well as reminisce on in future years!
 After all, these are the memories you’ll treasure forever.
 From the first look and walking down the aisle to the first kiss and reception that follows, you’re going to want your wedding photos to be top-notch.
 While an amazing photographer makes a massive difference, have you considered the impact the wedding venue itself has on how your wedding photos turn out?
 Well, that’s why I’m here today to take a deeper look and determine what you should be looking for in a venue!

 I’m sure every photographer will tell you that a beautiful background definitely works wonders in creating the perfect photo.
 However, I’ll also point out that great photographers, like Dream Photo & Video, are creative enough to turn any room into something beautiful!
-On the topic of backgrounds, you’re going to want to consider two things: your vision and if there’s any venue limitations.
+On the topic of backgrounds, you’re going to want to consider two things: your vision and if there are any venue limitations.

 If your venue provides enough variety in scenery, you won’t have to worry about transporting your bridal party from one location to another!
 Not only will this save you money on transportation services, but it will also make the day run at a smoother pace.
 Plus, not having to drive around to various locations means that you’ll be able to get MORE photos!